Skip to content

 Is It Hard to Get Into Pacific Northwest College of Art?
 Acceptance Rate & Requirements

-Based in Portland, Oregon, Pacific Northwest College of Art keeps admissions accessible, extending offers to roughly 75% of those who apply.
-The school reports a graduation rate of roughly 36%.
+Based in Portland, Oregon, Pacific Northwest College of Art admits most of the students who apply; the acceptance rate is roughly 75%.
+The graduation rate is roughly 36%.

 Can I Afford It?